Fuechs/eisdrache/README.md

 # Eisdrache

 > __Warning__ \
-> This project is unfinished.
+> This project is a work in progress.
 Use at your own risk.

 ### Custom wrapper for the LLVM API in C++